Git-Vdim-Hub/nextjs-shell/README.md

 # or
 pnpm dev
 ```
+Since this framework is using Apollo/GraphQL, you will need to add a user in order to read the backend output.
+Open the graphQL server [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql)

+Follow apollo steps for a mutation and create a new user.
+You will need to add the user to the database manually.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+You should see Helloo !! as the very top, followed by an output of the user you created..

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.